 Which Philly Neighborhood Should you live in?
-If you’re considering whether to live in Northeast Philadelphia or Fishtown/Northern Liberties, consider rent affordability, ease and affordability of parking, open spaces and greenery, organized children sports and more.
-So how does Northeast Philly compare to Fishtown/Northern Liberties?
+If you’re deciding between Northeast Philadelphia and Fishtown / Northern Liberties, you should consider rent affordability, ease and affordability of parking, open spaces and greenery, organized children’s sports, and more.

-The average cost of a 1 Bedroom in Northeast Philly is $915 whereas in Northern Liberties the average cost of a 1 Bedroom is $1,612 and in Fishtown is $1,340.
+The average cost of a 1 Bedroom in Northeast Philly is $915 whereas in Northern Liberties the average cost of a 1 Bedroom is $1,612 and in Fishtown is $1,340 (source).

 Northeast Philly is 76% cheaper than Northern Liberties and 46% cheaper than Fishtown.